-Extreme fall and winter storms can sometimes lead to campus delays and closures.
-Campus officials are typically able to announce delays of the campus's opening by 5:30 a.m.
+Extreme weather can sometimes lead to campus delays and closures.
+Campus officials are typically able to announce delays or closures by 5:30 a.m.
 Notifications of delays and closures are sent out via CU Boulder Alerts, campus social media channels and, often, local broadcast media.
 You can also view the university’s website for any change in operating status, as well as complete information on campus closing procedures.

-Sometimes, due to adverse conditions that have been judged to be a hazard to normal campus operations, the campus will delay its opening.
+Sometimes, due to adverse conditions judged to be a hazard to normal campus operations, the campus will delay its opening.

 Resources and reminders